jrundquist/express-boilerplate/README.md

 ## Running
 It is safest to run this application using the `foreman` environement runner provided by the Heroku toolbelt.
+As a shortcut you may use `./run` to run the project.
+This requires nodemon to be installed either locally or globally.

 ## Pieces